FEniCS/web/conference/pages_2024/proceedings.md

 ## Format and requirements

-* The submission must be associated with a talk or poster given at the FEniCS Conference 2024.
+* The submission must be associated with a talk or poster given at the FEniCS 2024 Conference.

 * Please make sure to include a concise abstract for your contribution.